zunzun/FlaskFit/README.txt

-Look at the other pyeq3 examples for more information on topics such as parallel processing or "function finding".

 If you would like to create a feature complete web site with django, see https://github.com/zunzun/zunzunsite3 which has "function finding" and animated surface rotations